 Penn State has a bye week, then opens Big Ten play at Indiana on Oct.
 5. In the meantime, please tell your audio operators to rebury Sweet Caroline.

 To great cheers, Bo Pelini and Nebraska overcame a poor first quarter to overwhelm South Dakota State.
 The Cornhuskers didn't need the ever-efficient Taylor Martinez to shred South Dakota State's defense, racking up 645 yards with near-perfect balance in the victory.

-It wasn't all sunshine and rainbows for Nebraska: South Dakota State's Zach Zenner rushed for 202 yards on 21 carries, though the Blackshirts negated his attack by forcing the Jackrabbits to throw in the second half.
-The defense was porous early, allowing South Dakota State to take a 17-14 lead into the second quarter, and worst of all, stadium security failed to eject Larry the Cable Guy on sight:
+It wasn't all sunshine and rainbows for Nebraska: South Dakota State's Zach Zenner rushed for 202 yards on 21 carries, though the Blackshirts negated him by forcing the Jackrabbits to throw in the second half.
+The defense was porous early, allowing South Dakota State to take a 17-14 lead into the second quarter.
+Worst of all, stadium security failed to eject Larry the Cable Guy on sight.

 #24 Wisconsin 41 (3-1, 1-0), Purdue (1-3, 0-1) 10

 If you want a picture of Purdue's future, imagine Wisconsin's boot stamping on a Boilermaker's face – forever.
 Wisconsin blasted Purdue in the Big Ten's first conference game of the year, rushing for 388 yards and five touchdowns.